-If you are a residential customer, you must have had a home energy assessment within the last three years or have one scheduled within six months of your air source heat pump (ASHP) installation in order to receive a rebate.
+If you are a residential customer, you must have had a home energy assessment within the last three years or have one scheduled within six months after your air source heat pump (ASHP) installation in order to receive a rebate.
 New homes, multi-family residences with more than four units, and commercial customers do not require an energy assessment.

 CMLP recommends that priority weatherization recommendations from the assessment are implemented before, or in coordination with, the installation of the ASHP.
 A well-insulated home allows for a smaller ASHP, saving you money on installation and utility bills.
 Visit our Home Energy Assessments webpage for instructions on scheduling an assessment or for contact information to verify a previous one.

 CMLP has hired Abode Energy Management (Abode) to provide no-cost technical and educational heat pump support services for our customers.
 Abode will support CMLP customers and contractors by ensuring that the size and design of ASHP systems deliver the savings and comfort expected, while reducing carbon impact.

 Abode Energy Management (Abode) maintains a Participating Contractor List (PCL) for CMLP customers.
 Customers can request quotes from installers on this list knowing that these contractors are familiar with CMLP’s rebate program and have a track record of success and customer satisfaction.
 Customers are not required to use the Participating Contractor List to complete a heat pump installation in Concord, to take advantage of Abode’s other services, or to receive CMLP’s heat pump rebate.

 Heat pump contractors, click here for requirements to join the list.
 To learn more, contact Abode:

 - Consider using our template to prepare a request for quotes, in order to improve the likelihood that you'll receive comparable proposals from different contractors.

 - Review our “Questions for Heating & Cooling System Contractors."